 From violently dispersed protests to a politically-motivated prosecution that led to the convictions of Osman Kavala and seven co-defendants in Türkiye; this is a chronicle of a chilling injustice.

-The political prosecution of the Gezi prisoners of conscience
+The unjust prosecution of the Gezi prisoners of conscience

-The imprisonment of 7 people known as the Gezi prisoners of conscience in 2022 is one of the most acute and visible examples of the ever-worsening human rights situation in Türkiye (formerly known as Turkey).
+The imprisonment of 7 people known as the Gezi prisoners of conscience in 2022 is one of the most acute and visible examples of the ever-worsening human rights situation in Türkiye.

-The Gezi case spanning 4.5 years, is a farcical prosecution and a betrayal of justice, which has contravened a binding decision of the European Court of Human Rights, the implications of which are massive for human rights in the country.
+The Gezi case is a politically-motivated prosecution and a betrayal of justice, which contravenes a binding decision of the European Court of Human Rights.
+The implications of the case are massive for human rights in the country.

 Former businessperson Osman Kavala has been a prominent civil society figure since the late 1990s and has dedicated his life to promoting culture and dialogue through the arts.

-But in April 2022, he was sentenced to life imprisonment without parole – the most severe sentence that exists in the Turkish penal code – after being convicted of ‘attempting to overthrow the government’.
+But in April 2022, he was sentenced to life in prison without parole – the most severe sentence that exists in the Turkish penal code – after being unjustly convicted of ‘attempting to overthrow the government’.

 Yiğit Ekmekçi was not present at the trial so he is not in prison despite being sentenced, but a warrant has been issued for his arrest.